Files

 Example 1: Uploading to SharePoint and Email Notifications

 In this hypothetical situation, we have some metadata (XML) for an organization’s electronic document management system on a local or network drive.
-This organization wants to migrate their document management system to SharePoint using FME.
-Using a metadata file will allow us to mirror the current directory structure in the Document Library in SharePoint.
+This organization wants to migrate its document management system to SharePoint using FME.
+Using a metadata file will allow us to mirror the current directory structure in the SharePoint Document Library.

 1. Open FME Workbench